wwce/google-cloud-vmseries-builds/blueprints/vmseries-hub-spoke-multi-nic/README.md

-## Secure Hub-and-Spoke Architecture with Multi-NIC VM-Series Firewalls
+## VM-Series Hub-and-Spoke with Multi-NIC Blueprint

 ### Overview

 Palo Alto Networks VM-Series ML-NGFW is the industry-leading virtualized security platform to protect applications and data with next-generation security features in Google Cloud.
 In this blueprint, you will secure internet inbound, internet outbound, and east-west traffic for two VPC networks using the multi-NIC VM-Series topology.
 This topology is ideal for environments where VPC peering cannot be used.

-### Lab Objectives
+### Objectives

 * Review the VM-Series multi-NIC architecture.
-* Build the lab environment using Terraform by Hashicorp.
+* Build the environment using Terraform by Hashicorp.
 * Validate and visualize internet inbound, internet outbound, and east-west (VPC to VPC) traffic flows through Google Cloud load balancers and the VM-Series firewalls.

 ### Topology

 The diagram below shows the blueprint topology.
 Everything depicted in the diagram is built with Terraform.
+All traffic to/from the spoke VPC networks traverses through the VM-Series firewalls for inpsection.

 <p align="center">
     <img src="images/image1.png" width="500">
 </p>

 _Table 1.
 VPC Network Description_
 <table>
   <tr>
    <td><strong>VPC Network</strong>